-Structuring – offshore special purpose vehicles (SPVs): Foreign investors should considering structuring their investment through an offshore SPV.
+Foreign investors should considering structuring their investment through an offshore SPV.
 The basic advantage of this is that, if the offshore SPV owns the equity of a PRC investee, transfers of ownership in the PRC investee can be cleanly completed by a transfer of shares in the offshore SPV, thus generally avoiding the need for the onshore PRC transfer procedures set out in part 2 of this guide.
 This will not, however, necessarily avoid PRC capital gains tax on such sale, because China has in place rules requiring payment of China CIT on offshore indirect transfers of interests in domestic entities.

 If PRC-domiciled parties invest in such an SPV, the PRC investors should first obtain relevant offshore investment approvals and foreign exchange registrations for this 'round trip' investment.

 Directors of LLCs are elected by the shareholders.
 LLCs with relatively few shareholders may appoint a single executive director in lieu of a full board.
 Given the control dynamics, this is most likely to be feasible for single-owner wholly foreign-owned enterprises (WFOEs).
 The directors' term of office is set out in the articles of association but should not exceed three years.

-Chairman: in EJVs the chairman is generally appointed by the majority equity holder.
-The other party generally appoints the vice chairman.
-The chairman's position is one of prestige rather than of formal statutory powers, other than to call and preside over board meetings.
+The chair's position is one of prestige rather than of formal statutory powers, other than to call and preside over board meetings.
 The chair's real powers are as set out in the articles of association.

-Legal representative: the legal representative of an LLC or company limited by shares is an individual who is legally accountable for the company and its acts, and who generally has the power to contractually bind the company.
+The legal representative of an LLC or company limited by shares is an individual who is legally accountable for the company and its acts, and who generally has the power to contractually bind the company.
 The role therefore raises sensitive issues of both internal control and personal liability.
 It should be noted that, in the event of alleged violations of law or even civil suits, the authorities can prevent a foreign legal representative from leaving the country and even restrict their movement within China.

-Supervisors: responsible for general oversight of company finances and compliance.
-A board of three supervisors is in principle generally required, but smaller LLCs may appoint a single supervisor.
+Supervisors are responsible for general oversight of company finances and compliance.
+A board of three supervisors is in principle generally required, but smaller LLCs may appoint a single supervisor or two supervisors.
 Senior managers and directors of a company may not also serve as supervisors of the same company.

-JVs must have a general manager, generally appointed by the majority party; and a financial manager.
 In LLCs, the general manager, executive director and legal representative may all be the same individual.
-This may be attractive in terms of efficiency and costs, the concentration of so much power in a single person should only be contemplated with the most loyal and trusted individual.
+While this may be attractive in terms of efficiency and costs, the concentration of so much power in a single person should only be contemplated with the most loyal and trusted individual.

-Company chops: each enterprise, subsequent to registration, will be issued with a company 'chop' - a stamp or seal that are generally presumed to be definitive proof of the company's approval of documents to which the chop is attached.
+Each enterprise, subsequent to registration, will be issued with a company 'chop' - a stamp or seal that is generally presumed to be definitive proof of the company's approval of documents to which the chop is attached.
 Other chops might include a financial chop (for tax and bank filings), contract chop (for contract signing), and a legal representative's chop (for use in lieu of their signature).

 Establishing a business in China is more complex and time-consuming than in many western jurisdictions.
 The process is even more burdensome for foreign than for domestic investors.
 Procedures will vary depending on the type and characteristics of the project so should be confirmed on a case-by-case basis, in relation to the specific target locality.